shahram10715/sh_frame2D/examples/ex04/ex04Readme.md

 # This is the md readme file for ex04

+This example is taken from Logan FEM book.
+Problem(4-7)

 Consider the plane frame shown in the figure.
 Given E = 210 GPa, A = 5 * 10<sup>-2</sup>, and I = 4 * 10<sup>-5</sup>.

 P = 5KN